To my readers......

 Guys In Uniform - The Investigation

-Both Studios openly used genuine servicemen (in their uniforms), particularly Royal Guardsmen, as models, which shocked the establishment and provoked police raids to seize the material.
+Both Studios openly used genuine servicemen as models, particularly Royal Guardsmen (sometimes in authentic uniforms).
+This shocked the establishment and provoked police raids to seize their material.
 In Royale's day, anything to do with homosexuality was hushed up by the press, but in the case of Guys in Uniform there was a full-blown scandal when a tabloid 'exposed' that real Guardsmen were posing for nude photographs in homosexual magazines.

 There used to be an interesting article at milism about the history and the connections between the two studios, but the link no longer works.
 I am presently seeking the permission of the author to reproduce it here.
 PENDING

-Guys In Uniform - Uniform Magazine, Issue 2
+Guys In Uniform - Cover of Uniform Magazine, Issue 2

 Like Royale and Hussar, Guys in Uniform supplied their images to the Gay Magazines of their time - Him, Playguy and Zipper.
-Many of them were in colour.
-They also published 3 issues of their own 'Uniform Magazine'.
-Surprisingly it only had black and white photos.
+Many of them were printed in colour.
+They also published 3 issues of their own 'Uniform Magazine' (above).
+Surprisingly, though, it only had black and white photos.

 Guys In Uniform - The Harness

-Guys in Uniform ventured into one area where Royale and Hussar did not dare.
-This leather apron was part of a daring (for its time) exploration of leather and rubber, which formed a major part of their output.
-Recent imagery suggests Royale/Hussar had a similar harness, but it was never published.
-Royale did publish a series of images with models wearing chain pouches, but the Dolphin set 'Leather Merchants' seems the full extent of their published work in this area.
+Guys in Uniform ventured into one area where Royale and Hussar had not dared.
+This leather harness/apron was part of a provocative (for its time) exploration of leather and rubber fetish, a subject which formed a major part of their output.

 Dolphin Photography - Leather Merchants